JakubTom1/Vision-based-control-system-for-car-entrance-gate/README.md

-# Table: Summary of License Plate Recognition results at night for a stationary car with varying exposure settings
+### Table: Summary of License Plate Recognition results at night for a stationary car with varying exposure settings
 | **Exposure Settings** | **Average Confidence (Classic)** | **Average Confidence (YOLO)** | **Average Detection Time [s] (Classic)** | **Average Detection Time [s] (YOLO)** |
 |------------------------|----------------------------------|--------------------------------|-------------------------------------------|----------------------------------------|
 | 1/150                 | ---                              | 89%                            | ---                                       | 0.94                                   |
 | 1/200                 | ---                              | 92%                            | ---                                       | 0.77                                   |
 | 1/250                 | 78%                              | 92%                            | 0.11                                      | 3.07                                   |
 | 1/2000                | 82%                              | ---                            | 0.12                                      | ---                                    |

+## System security
+System, for both algorithms, resisted attempts to fool them by displaying an image of the car on a laptop or phone screen.
+It also proved impossible to fool by moving around with a piece of paper with printed license plate in front of the camera